 We March is a book telling the story of one family in Washington during the civil rights movement in the United States.
 It talks about how Black churches played a pivotal role in the movement.

-Organisations of communities and support systems helped fuel the movement and church leaders were often at the forefront of this.
-Although children often get taught about the racial inequality that was prevalent in the American south, it is still important to read stories that show a different perspective and offer new insights.
+Organised communities and their wider support systems helped fuel the movement and church leaders were often at the forefront of this.
+This is an important story about the racial inequality that was prevalent in the American south.

 📢 Separate is Never Equal